Chromosomal inversion: Evolutionary consequences

 The suppressed recombination between inversion heterozygotes provides an opportunity for the independent evolution of the ancestral and inverted arrangements.
 At the beginning, the inverted arrangement lacks variation, while the ancestral one does not.
-If the inverted haplotype is not lost (eg. due to drift), the variation in the inverted arrangement is increased over time, and recombination rate in the inverted region is somewhat restored as more homozygotes are introduced.
+If the inverted haplotype is not lost (e.g. due to drift), the variation in the inverted arrangement can increase over time, and recombination rate in the inverted region is somewhat restored as more homozygotes are introduced.

+Chromosomal inversions have gained a lot of attention in evolutionary research due to their potential role in local adaptation and speciation.
+Because non-recombining inversion haplotypes may harbor multiple co-adapted gene variants, inversions are thought to facilitate local adaptation to different environments because natural selection is more efficient in driving such linked adaptive variants to high frequency within a population.
+However, empirically demonstrating the presence of linked, co-adapted gene variants within inversions is difficult because inversion haplotypes do not recombine.
+Moreover, this possible positive effect of chromosomal inversions for adaptation to different environments rests on the assumption that adaptive gene variants linked into distinct inversion haplotypes are indeed co-adapted.
+This idea is, however, likely violated in situations where populations experience spatially or temporally varying selection.
+Because of fluctuating selection on inversion-linked variants, the absence of recombination between inversion haplotypes harboring distinct gene variants may then constrain rather than help adaptation to distinct environments.
+The importance of chromosomal inversions in adaptation to different environments therefore remains an open empirical problem in evolutionary genetics.

 Inversion polymorphism can be established in two ways.
 Genetic drift or selection can result in fixation of an inversion in a local population.
 Inversion polymorphism can result from gene flow between this population and a population without the inversion.
 Balancing selection can also result in inversion polymorphism by frequency dependence or overdominance.
 The fitness differences between the inverted and the ancestral chromosome can either produce a stable polymorphism or can result in the fixation of one or the other chromosome.

 Inversions have been essential to sex chromosome evolution.
-In mammals, The Y chromosome is unable to recombine with the X chromosome, almost along its entire length.
+In mammals, the Y chromosome is unable to recombine with the X chromosome, almost along its entire length.
 This non-recombining portion results from a series of inversions that overlap.
 Decreased recombination rate between sex determining loci and sex-anatagonistic genes is favored by selection.
 This causes linkage disequilibrium between the male determining locus and an allele at another locus that is beneficial to males.
 This can happen through inversions resulting in a non-recombining block including both loci, as is the case in the mammalian Y chromosome.

 Inversions can also be essential in the origination of new sex chromosomes.
 They can cause linkage disequilibrium between a sex-determining mutation and sex-antagonistic loci and create a new sex chromosome from an autosome.